Lessig2016/Lessig2016.github.io/README.md

 The Slack contains a channel for each of the team's projects, as well as other relevant topics, including: *frontend*, *backend*, *mobile* and *big data*.

-To receive an invite, please complete the [volunteer registration][skills].
+To receive an invite, please complete the [Technical Volunteer Registration][skills].

 ## Forums